night0721/NullValkyrie/README.md

 cd NullValkyrie
 ```
 If you are using IntelliJ, you can import the project as a Maven project and install the dependencies by clicking button on the right side of the screen.
+After installing dependencies, you are able to use install/package command to compile the plugin to JAR, or instead, use build artifact.
+Then, you can add the plugin to your plugin folder and start the server to use it.

 ## Support